 What is a credit report?

-A credit report is a document from a credit reporting company that provides detailed information about where you live, how you pay your bills, if you have a judgement filed against you, and if you have filed for bankruptcy.
+A credit report is a document from a credit reporting company that provides detailed information about where you live, how you pay your bills, if you have a judgment filed against you, and if you have filed for bankruptcy.
 Based on your history related to this information, the credit company will calculate a “credit score” that reflects your likelihood to pay back a loan.

 Why is my credit report important?

 Lenders, employers, insurers, and other businesses purchase credit reports to evaluate your applications for loans, employment, insurance, or renting.
 Because your credit report plays a major role in many life events, it is important to take steps to get and keep a good credit score.

 If your credit score is 700 or higher, your score is considered “good.”
 Credit scores are categorized into the following groups: